remirror/remirror/docs/contributing.md

 pnpm run storybook
 ```

 When run this builds all packages and then watch for changes to reload as necessary.
-If you are running storybook, then it will run `pnpm watch` for you, so you don't need to do it yourself.
+If you are running storybook, then it will run `pnpm run watch` for you, so you don't need to do it yourself.

 <br />